-In ERL 4.x, all newly installed databases require authorizations by default; unauthorized accounts cannot access the databases.
+In ERL Server 4.x, and above all newly installed databases require authorizations by default; unauthorized accounts cannot access the databases.
 You can toggle this requirement on or off for any database in WebAdmin.

-- 1. Log in to ERL with admin/admin or other administrative account. - 2.
-Click Databases.
+- Log in to ERL Server with admin/admin or other administrative account. - Click Databases.
 WebAdmin lists all mounted databases on the server.
 Listed for each database are the name, database group, database ID, and an indication of whether or not the database is enabled, and whether or not it requires authorizations. - Uncheck Use Auths for a database to allow all accounts to access that database.